The Rules of Chess

 Caïssa: or The Game of Chess (1772) by William Jones

 These works have had a lasting influence on chess culture.
-They have been referenced in literature, game analysis, and even art.
+They have been referenced in literature, game analysis, and even in art.
 Both Scacchi ludus and Caïssa remain important aspects of chess's cultural heritage.

 Illustration depicting the mythical game between Caïssa and Mercury with Apollo on Mount Olympus